yauh/ansible-role-msmtp/README.md

 # yauh.msmtp
-Ansible role for installing msmtp mail transport agent
+Ansible role for setting up msmtp mail transport agent

 ## Requirements
 SMTP server that msmtp may use for sending emails